 Two error models have been used to measure the accuracy in the detection of errors.
 The first model consists of one or more random bit flips affecting just one byte in the compressed file.
 The second model consists of zeroed 512-byte blocks aligned to a 512-byte boundary, simulating a whole sector I/O error.
 Just one zeroed block per trial.
 The first model is considered the most important because bit flips happen even in the most expensive hardware [MSL].

-Verification of data integrity in compressed files is different from other cases (like Ethernet packets) because the data that can become corrupted are the compressed data, but the data that are verified (the dataword) are the decompressed data.
+Checking of data integrity in compressed files is different from other cases (like Ethernet packets) because the data that can become corrupted are the compressed data, but the data that are checked (the dataword) are the decompressed data.
 Decompression can cause error multiplication; even a single-bit error in the compressed data may produce any random number of errors in the decompressed data, or even modify the size of the decompressed data.

 Because of the error multiplication caused by decompression, the error model seen by the check sequence is one of unconstrained random data corruption.
-(Remember that the check sequence verifies the integrity of the decompressed data).
+(Remember that the check sequence checks the integrity of the decompressed data).
 This means that the choice of error-detection code (CRC or hash) is largely irrelevant, and that the probability of an error being undetected by the check sequence (Pudc) is 1 / (2^n) for a check sequence of n bits.
 (See [Koopman], p.
 5).
 Note that if some errors do not produce error multiplication, a CRC is then preferable to a hash of the same size because of the burst error detection capabilities of the CRC.

 Decompression algorithms are usually able to detect some errors in the compressed data (for example a backreference to a point before the beginning of the data).
 Therefore, the total probability of an undetected error (Pud = false negative) is the product of the probability of the error being undetected by the decoder (Pudd) and the probability of the error being undetected by the check sequence (Pudc): Pud = Pudd * Pudc.